Developer Guide

 Test case: Press down arrow key.

-Expected: The commandedit 1 n/Alex
+Expected: The commandedit 1 n/Alexis shown. -

 Test case: Press down arrow key again.

-Expected: The commandfind n/Alex
+Expected: The commandfind n/Alexis shown. -

 Test case: Press down arrow key again.

-is shown again since this is the last command executed.
+Expected: The commandfind n/Alexis shown again since this is the last command executed.

 -